 Oh there they go.
 There they go, every time I start talkin ’bout boxing, a white man got to pull Rocky Marciano out their ass.
 That’s their one, that’s their one.
 Rocky Marciano.
 Rocky Marciano.
 Let me tell you something once and for all.
 Rocky Marciano was good, but compared to Joe Louis, Rocky Marciano ain’t shit.Clarence the Barber

 Even better are the movie’s non-latex characters.
-John Amos is a hoot as wealth-obsessed McDowell patriarch Cleo, a self-made man who longs for daughter Lisa (Shari Headley) to tie the knot with Soul Glo heir apparent, Darryl Jenks (Eriq La Salle), even going as far as announcing their engagement at a house party that leads his first-born into the arms of Akeem, who was bestowed upon him the honour of party servant having foiled the attempted McDowell’s store robbery.
-Cleo comes across as mulish and even obsequious to begin with, but his money lust is tied more to his own deprived upbringing and the loss his wife.
+John Amos is a hoot as wealth-obsessed McDowell patriarch Cleo, a self-made man who longs for daughter Lisa (Shari Headley) to tie the knot with Soul Glo heir apparent, Darryl Jenks (Eriq La Salle), another black character of inherited wealth with distinctly American values, even going as far as announcing their engagement at a house party that leads his first-born into the arms of Akeem, who was bestowed upon him the honour of party servant having foiled the attempted McDowell’s store robbery.
+Cleo comes across as mulish and even obsequious to begin with, but he has a different fabric to the silver spoon Darryl, his money lust tied more to his own deprived upbringing and the loss his wife.
 When James Earl Jones’ obnoxious king offers to buy off his daughter, Cleo unleashes the everyman bad ass of old.
 As important as her financial security is to him, Lisa is not for sale at any price.

 Of all those characters, there’s nothing like an unconscionable heel, and La Salle’s deeply disingenuous Darryl ticks all the right boxes.
 Darryl is the personification of everything Akeem is attempting to distance himself from, and despite the illusory lure of wealth, the complete antithesis of Cleo’s work ethic mantra.
 Daryll is a complete fraud, a lazy coward who feels that money conquers all.
 For him wealth means the ability to toss milkshakes at lowly minimum wagers, the right to publicly humiliate the likes of Akeem, or at least the person he believes Akeem to be, and, most damning of all, the ability to own and control any woman he wants, the very oppression Akeem is trying to escape.
 In an early scene, after passing on the chance to add a smidgen of his vast wealth to the church collection plate, he even has the gall to take credit for the bundle of cash left by Murphy’s king-in-waiting.
 The guy is rotten to the core.

 Coming to America wasn’t all fun and games.
+In fact, for all its criticisms on conceit and bravado, there was plenty to go around during production.
 Behind the scenes, Murphy and Landis clashed rather severely, something the director attributed to the star’s ballooning ego.
 “The guy on Trading Places was young and full of energy and curious and funny and fresh and great,” the filmmaker would recall.
 “The guy on Coming to America was the pig of the world – the most unpleasant, arrogant, bullshit entourage… just an asshole… On Coming to America, we clashed quite a bit because he was such a pig; he was so rude to people.
-I was like, “Jesus Christ, Eddie!
-Who are you?”
-But I told him, “You can’t be late.
-If you’re late again, I quit.”
+I was like, ‘Jesus Christ, Eddie!
+Who are you?’
+But I told him, ‘You can’t be late.
+If you’re late again, I quit.’
 We had a good working relationship, but our personal relationship changed because he just felt that he was a superstar and that everyone had to kiss his ass.
 He was a jerk.”
 The fact that Murphy portrays a character who loathes the arrogance of wealth and prestige is the ultimate irony.

 Murphy, however, had a very different version of events, claiming that Landis patronised him throughout the shoot, “We had a tussling confrontation… We didn’t come to blows.
 Personalities didn’t mesh… He directed me in Trading Places when I was just starting out as a kid, but he was still treating me like a kid five years later during Coming to America.
 And I hired him to direct the movie!
 I was gonna direct Coming to America myself, but I knew that Landis had just done three fucked-up pictures in a row and that his career was hanging by a thread after the Twilight Zone trial.
 I figured the guy was nice to me when I did Trading Places, so I’d give him a shot… I was going out of my way to help this guy, and he fucked me over.
 Now he’s got a hit picture on his resumé, a movie that made over $200 million, as opposed to him coming off a couple of fucked-up movies – which is where I’d rather see him be right now.”